 I'd acquired some seriously expensive and nearly edible tulle -- both genuine silk and super-fine synthetic.
 I use these to repair vintage hand fans.
 Maybe it would work as a collar lining?

 I removed the rather revolting fabric dress shields from the underarms:

 If you've ever wondered, "Should I use dress shields in my vintage, antique, and favorite modern clothes?" here's your answer.
 The lining beneath the shields is as bright, clean, and undamaged as can be after considerable wear and more than 100 years.
-These are the only completely unscathed areas:
+They are the only unscathed areas of the entire lining:

 Next came the easy part, reattaching the dangling sleeve.
 I just turned it inside out and stitched it back on with a basting stitch, same as on the intact sleeve.
 Both of these are "after" shots, but you can see how it attaches at a bit of silk stabilizer beneath the ruffle.
 Those aren't my stitches you see.
 Mine are on the inside:

 I then stitched up or darned as best I could the largest holes in the lining.
 Next, it was on to the collar.

 After removing any bits of silk lining still clinging to the satin-covered framework, I rearranged the stays so they were flat and evenly spaced.
 I then stitched all along the top, bottom, and each vertical, using cotton thread and biggish stitches, same as the originals:

 The silk tulle was too white, so I used the synthetic, which is equally fine, if not finer.
 I didn't measure, just eyeballed it, cutting a piece a bit larger than the frame.
 I turned the edges under twice, pinned it in place, and stitched it to the frame, keeping the tulle as smooth and flat as I could, and using the original needle holes from the old lining whenever possible.
 I did the bottom edge last: